COVID-19

 In this war, COVID-19 brings a lot of weapons to bear to allow it to successfully get from host to host.

-For example, the virus hides in the person it has infected for anywhere from 2–14 days (average of 5) before starting to cause symptoms.
+For example, the virus hides in the person it has infected for anywhere from 2 to 14 days (an average of 5) before starting to cause symptoms.

 Moreover, the virus is extremely contagious BEFORE symptoms ever develop.
 That means it can get passed silently from one person to another before the first person even knows they have it.
 Very sneaky.